Benmagnito/vessel-assessment/README.md

 return a list of rows where the majority of codes have been incorrectly filled.

-    - `Assuming that the correct code begins with the country code column, therefore, the incorrect code list does not begin with with the country code.
+    - `Assuming that the correct code begins with the country code column, therefore, the incorrect code list does not begin with the country code.
 Please see the sql code logic`

 4. What is the ratio of ports that ships have interacted with within the tracked events versus the number of ports identified to exist?

     ```

  +--------------------+
 |    ports_ratio     |
 +--------------------+
 | 0.6724492796236401 |
 +--------------------+

     ```

 5. A client wants to know the average time interval between the ship departing